Patimir/GameofLife/README.md

 ## Running

-Run via lunch script installed with pip package
+Run via console using python

 `python main.py`

 ## Using inside of code

 To import the class in to your own code:

 `from game_of_life import LifeGame`